GienekP/MaxPlus/README.md

 # MaxPlus

-Cartridge project for ATARI XE computers based on ATF22V10C
+Cartridge ReadOnly project for ATARI XE computers based on ATF22V10C

 Depending on the version of JED, you can do:
 -  Atarimax 128 KB Flash cartridge